StanislasHelleULille/Metabolomics-Proteomics/README.md

 DATABASE FORMAT:

-  The database should be in .fasta format:
+  The database should be in .fasta format

-  >Protein_description
-  PROTEINSEQUENCEPROTEINSEQUENCEPROTEINSEQUENCE
-  PROTEINSEQUENCEPROTEINSEQUENCEPROTEINSEQUENCE
-  PROTEINSEQUENCEPROTEINSEQUENCEPROTEINSEQUENCE
-  PROTEINSEQUENCEPROTEINSEQUENCEPROTEINSEQUENCE
-  [...]PROTEINSEQUENCEPROTEINSEQUENCE

 USE:
   The database we used for retrieving the sequences in Uniprot using an automated blastP is stored in "db" folder.